AlexWang1987/alexwang1987.github.io/webfoundations/http.md

 ## MediaTypes

-Because may resources that are stored in the web server, It's necessary to identify what types they are and when to transferred.
+Because many resources that are stored in the web server, It's necessary to identify what types they are and when to transferred.